Greenewood History, Family Crest & Coats of Arms

 Early Notables of the Greenewood family (pre 1700)

-More information is included under the topic Early Greenewood Notables in all our PDF Extended History products and printed products wherever possible.
+Another 93 words (7 lines of text) are included under the topic Early Greenewood Notables in all our PDF Extended History products and printed products wherever possible.

-Greenewood migration to the United States
+Greenewood migration to West Indies +

 - John Greenewood, aged 26, who landed in St Christopher in 1634